Seamonsters-2605/Seamonsters-2605.github.io/docs/seamonsters-generators/index.md

 ## But what is a generator??

-Generators are a way to build iterators, to be used in a for loop.
-Instead of having to build a class which implements the iterable pattern, a generator can be a single function.
+Generators are a way to build iterators, to be used in a "for" loop.
+Instead of having to build a class which implements the iterator pattern, a generator can be expressed as a single function.
 Generators use the `yield` command to produce values for iteration.
 For example:

 ```python
 def my_generator():